-5.4.5 Greenhouse gas emissions from inputs, processing, storage, and transport

-Apart from emissions from agricultural activities within the farm gate, food systems also generate emissions from the pre- and post-production stages in the form of input manufacturing (fertilisers, pesticides, feed production) and processing, storage, refrigeration, retail, waste disposal, food service, and transport.
-The total contribution of these combined activities outside the farm gate is not well documented.
-Based on information reported in the AR5 (Fischedick et al. 2014), we estimated their total contribution to be roughly 15% of total anthropogenic emissions (Table 5.4).
+5.4.5 Greenhouse gas emissions from inputs, processing, storage and transport is not well documented.
+Based on information reported in the AR5 (Fischedick et al. 2014), we estimated their total contribution to be roughly 10% of total anthropogenic emissions (Table 5.4).
 There is no post-AR5 assessment at the global level in terms of absolute emissions.
 Rather, several studies have recently investigated how the combined emissions within and outside the farm gate are embedded in food products and thus associated with specific dietary choices (see next section).
 Below important components of food systems emissions beyond the farm gate are discussed based on recent literature.